 It’s our last day, but no doubt this trip will live on in memory.
 As we say goodbye to Jason and our fellow travelers, we might have time to make a last dash to the market.
 Tam biet to Vietnam—until next time!

-Our boutique, Old Quarter home base is perfectly situated, a block from the city’s favorite gathering place at Hoan Kiem Lake and the namesake opera house.
-When not exploring the walkable streets outside, you can relax in the pool or have a cocktail in the quiet, fountain-filled atrium.
+Our Old Quarter home base is a stately heritage hotel perfectly situated right near the city’s favorite gathering place at Hoan Kiem Lake and the namesake opera house.
+When not exploring the walkable streets outside, you can relax in the quiet courtyard, take a dip in the pool, or indulge their sumptuous Vietnamese cuisine.